Seasonal affective disorder (SAD) is a type of depression that occurs at a certain time of the year, usually in winter.

 SAD may begin during the teen years or in adulthood.
 Like other forms of depression, it occurs more often in women than in men.

 Symptoms usually build up slowly in the late autumn and winter months.
-Symptoms are usually the same as with other forms of depression:
+Symptoms are often the same as with other forms of depression:

 - Increased appetite with weight gain (weight loss is more common with other forms of depression)